carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 For the the purposes of learning how to create and use ensemble methods we are about to commit a cardinal sin of machine learning and blindly use this dataset without inspecting it any further.

 > ## Exercise: Investigate and visualise the dataset
 > For this episode we simply want to learn how to build and use an Ensemble rather than actually solve a regression problem.
-To build u your skills as an ML practitioner, investigate and visualise this dataset.
+To build up your skills as an ML practitioner, investigate and visualise this dataset.
 What can you say about the dataset itself, and what can you summarise about about any potential relationships or prediction problems?
 {: .challenge}

 Lets start by splitting the dataset into training and testing subsets: